kkirchheim/pytorch-ood/docs/examples.rst

 During training, the parameters  :math:`\theta` are adjusted to minimize the (squared) sum of the distances of representations :math:`f_{\theta}(x)` to this center.
 Thus, the model is trained to map the training samples close to the center.
-The hope is that the model learns to map **only** IN samples close to the center, and not OOD samples.
+The idea is that the model learns to map **only** IN samples close to the center, and not OOD samples.
 The distance to the center can be used as outlier score.

 We test the model against FashionMNIST.